 Facebook pages have completely changed the way business is done for B2C companies, but they’re still underutilized by B2B marketers.
 This is especially surprising here in Southeast Asia, where we’ve long known there’s really no separation between the personal and the professional spheres, and European and US taboos about business communications outside official channels never applied.

-Facebook business pages are chock-full of ways to build your brand awareness as well as create and connect with your audiences – especially in Southeast Asia.
+Facebook business pages are chock-full of ways to build your brand awareness as well as create and connect with your audiences for B2B Marketers – especially in Southeast Asia.

 The bright minds behind Facebook understand this and have geared the entire page platform around this idea.
 Facebook Insights, the analytics and tracking platform for pages, offers metrics that help you understand when your content is effective with your audience, and when less so.

-Keeping tabs on these stats will help you gradually fine-tune your voice and become more effective at having a meaningful dialog with your audience.
+Keeping tabs on these stats will help you gradually fine-tune your voice and become more effective at having a meaningful dialogue with your audience.

 To get the most out of your content, you have to understand Facebook Insights.
 And to understand Facebook Insights, you first have to know where to find them.